ZuhairQureshi/Wanki/README.md

         ./wanki.sh

-   From the main menu you can:
+   From the main menu you can select one of the following options by typing its corresponding number in the menu:
    - Select a course
    - Add a new course
    - Remove an existing course
    - Exit the program

-3. After selecting a course you can:
+3. After selecting a course you can select one of the following options by typing its corresponding number in the menu:
-         -Review the cards
+         - Review the cards
-         -Add cards
+         - Add cards
-         -Delete cards
+         - Delete cards

-**Notes**